-Described by lead vocalist & guitarist Jennifer O’Neill as “a late night record”, London trio Indian Queens‘ debut album God Is A Woman is a sublime offering, designed to dissolve uncertainty and soothe anxious minds.
-Set for release via Cool Thing Records on 3rd April, the band have written thirteen dizzying tracks that are equal parts driving and delicate; shimmering with cinematic flair.
+Described by lead vocalist & guitarist Jennifer O’Neill as “a late night record”, London trio Indian Queens‘ debut album God Is A Woman is a sublime offering, designed to dissolve uncertainty and soothe an anxious mind.
+Set for release via Cool Thing Records on 3rd April, the band have written thirteen dizzying tracks that are equal parts driving and delicate, shimmering with cinematic flair.

-Formed of sisters Jennifer (guitar/vocals) and Katherine (bass) O’Neill, and lifelong friend Matthew Dudan-Bick (drums), Indian Queens were born and raised in Hackney Wick.
-Influenced by the restless city that surrounds them, the trio’s soundscapes reflect both the darkness and the light on a personal, and a universal scale.
+Formed of sisters Jennifer (guitar/vocals) and Katherine (bass) O’Neill and lifelong friend Matthew Dudan-Bick (drums), Indian Queens were born and raised in Hackney Wick.
+Influenced by the restless city that surrounds them, the trio’s soundscapes reflect darkness and light on both a personal and universal scale.
 This is epitomized on opening track ‘Bubblewrap’, a beguiling lament about the state of the planet.
-It smolders with dense beats, atmospheric guitar and Jennifer’s captivating vocals.
-“We were born in plastic bags / conveniently stored / bubble-wrapped indoors”, she muses, conjuring up images of over-protection and suffocation.
-Despite the track’s haunting context, Indian Queens still manage to lull their listeners into acceptance, and hopefully into action too.
+It smolders with its tentative beats, atmospheric guitars and Jennifer’s captivating vocals.
+“We were born in plastic bags / conveniently stored / bubble-wrapped indoors”, she muses, but despite the track’s haunting context about the climate crisis, Indian Queens still manage to lull their listeners into a peaceful state.

 Based on a childhood memory of the O’Neill sisters’ grandparent’s house, the nostalgic ‘Pretty Little Thing’ rings out with warmth and understated joy.
-Jennifer’s extended vocals in the chorus and the rose-tinted guitar sounds make this a truly uplifting track.
-The eponymous ‘God Is A Woman’ is a tentative, elusive exploration of tolerance, hope, and faith.
-“Who wants to start a revolution?” sings Jennifer, with a sharp awareness and those “fingers crossed”.
-The band’s ability to tap into both the personal and the political with the flick of a guitar pedal is extra impressive here.
+Jennifer’s extended vocals in the chorus and the rose-tinted guitar sounds make this track feel truly uplifting.
+The eponymous ‘God Is A Woman’ is a tentative, elusive exploration of tolerance, hope and faith.
+“Who wants to start a revolution?” asks Jennifer, with a sharp awareness and those “fingers crossed” for a positive response.

 On God Is A Woman, Indian Queens have crafted a dazzling collection of meaningful songs that provide a welcome rush of blood to the head.
-It’s impossible not to be caught up in their captivating sounds.
-Invest immediately.
+It’s impossible not to be caught up in their captivating sound.

 Photo Credit: Kana Waiwaiku